 Washington State, located in the very northwestern corner of the US, is a great place for outdoor activities of all kinds.
 There are hiking and biking trails, both rugged and paved, winter sports resorts, and so much more.
 Kayakers will find no shortage of beautiful bodies of water to explore, although watch the weather – it rains quite a bit in the North West!

-In Washington you will find a huge variety of rivers, lakes, and inlets.
-Whether you prefer a leisurely cruise through the sound or a white-knuckle dash down a rapid river, you will surely find the place for you in WA State!
-Below you will find a list of some of our favorite places to kayak in Washington State, along with some resources to help you do your own research!
+There are many places to go kayaking in Washington.
+You will find a huge variety of rivers, lakes, and inlets to tour with your kayak.
+Whether you prefer a leisurely cruise through the sound or a white-knuckle dash down a rapid river, you will surely find the place for you in WA State.

 Seattle is the largest and most densely populated city in Washington State.
 Generally you wouldn’t think of big cities as good places to kayak, but Seattle is different.
 To the west of the city you will find the immense and beautiful Puget Sound, and to the east you will find pristine Lake Washington.
 Both these bodies of water offer excellent kayaking opportunities.
 Plus, Seattle is a very interesting city, offering visitors lots of dining, entertainment, and activities to choose from.
 So, while the Seattle area is a great place to kayak, it’s also a great place to spend a weekend or more, which is one reason it comes highly recommended on this list.
 Below we will go over some specific areas of Seattle that are specifically worth checking out.